Lori A Czerwionka

 // SIS // Latin American Studies

-My research interests lie broadly in pragmatics, discourse, sociolinguistics, and second language acquisition.
-Current research projects address discourse organization and the use of discourse markers by native and non-native speakers of Spanish, acquisition of pragmatic norms, and intercultural communication.
+My research interests lie broadly in pragmatics, discourse, and second language acquisition.
+Current research projects address mitigation and the use of discourse markers by native and non-native speakers of Spanish, acquisition of pragmatic norms, and intercultural communication.
+Recent work explores the impact of short-term study abroad on pragmatic learning and intercultural communicative competence.

 Czerwionka, L., Artamonova, T. & Barbosa, M. (2015).
 Intercultural knowledge growth: Evidence from student interviews during a short-term study abroad.
 International Journal of Intercultural Relations, 49, 80-99.